Michael Jordan says Kobe Bryant, ‘was like a little brother to me’; NU coach mourns his death

 “As they say, the 'mamba mentality;' he was one of the toughest, mentally toughest guys in the league," said Jelani Floyd, Beyond Athlete Management.

 It's an emotional night for Northwestern coach Chris Collins, who had to rally his team to play despite the news Sunday.
-But he knew that’s what Kobe would have wanted.
+But he said he knew that’s what Kobe would have wanted.

+"I know that the competitor he was - that's what he would want; he'd want both teams to fight hard," Collins said.

+Collins said Bryant was someone that he "knew very well."
+They met first when their fathers played together for the Philadelphia 76ers.
+He remembers when his mom was pregnant with his sister, and he said at the same time he remembers Kobe's mother being pregnant with him.

 “I have a lot of history with Kobe going back to when he was a little kid," Collins said.

+He said Bryant reminded him of Jordan, who had a similar amount of drive.
+Collins coached Bryant on three different teams as part of the U.S. National Team.
+He said one year when they were in China, Bryant woke him up at 2 a.m. so he could get rebounds for him.

-“We’re not just playing a basketball game; every minute's precious, man.”
+"He just seemed so happy with his post-basketball life.
+To have something happen like this, it's not fair," Collins said.
+“We’re not just playing a basketball game; every minute's precious, man."